-Let us finally review two almost trivial examples of an arbitrary number of onedimensional subspaces of $\mathbb{R}^2$ , as schematically depicted in Figure 1.
+Let us finally review two almost trivial examples of an arbitrary number of one-dimensional subspaces of \mathbb{R}^2 , as schematically depicted in Figure 1.
 The first one is a collection of parallel lines.
 The second one is a star-shaped configuration intertwining in the origin, spanned by respective mutually distinct unit vectors.
-In the latter case, the only way for "flatlanders" [16] living on different subspaces to communicate with each other is through a single point-the origin.
+In the latter case, the only way of "flatlanders" [16] living on different subspaces to communicate with each other is through a single point-the origin.